lnabegu/FutureMakers2022/README.md

 **Day 3 Reflection**: This day I explored different types of linear machine learning models such as linear regression, clustering, and perceptrons.
 I also started playing around with Tensorflow and creating neural networks.

 **Day 4 Reflection**: Today, I explored TensorFlow in more depth.
 I saw how a basic fashion dataset could be preprocessed and used in a neural network.

+**Day 5 Reflection**: Today, I used a neural network coded up by scratch to understand the mathematics behind it.
+To be honest, I will definitely need to research it a bit more with Youtube videos/online articles, but it was cool to learn about forward and backpropagation, as well as stochastic gradient descent.
+I also realized how much Tensorflow simplifies machine learning today!